discretize/discretize-guides/fractals/aquatic-ruins/index.md

 <Grid divided>
 <GridItem>
-## Dark Path
+## Dark Path <Label>Random</Label>

-Swim together and take the _Luminous Plants_ on the way to protect you and nearby players from dying.
+If you get this path, swim together and take the _Luminous Plants_ on the way to protect you and nearby players from dying.
 If you are able to survive it, take the shortcut to the left after entering the larger cave.
 Use dodges or <Effect name="invulnerability"/> for the last group of Krait.
 If someone reaches the end boss, use `/gg` to immediately resurrect there.
 </GridItem>

 <GridItem>
-## *or* Dolphin Path <Label>Random</Label>
+## Dolphin Path <Label>Random</Label>

-Spam `Skill 1` during swimming to reveal nearby hidden Krait and keep to the right.
+If you get this path, spam `Skill 1` during swimming to reveal nearby hidden Krait and keep to the right.
 You can use `Skill 2` to create a distraction and `Skill 3` to get a short speed boost. `Skill 5` can be used to instantly revive nearby dead allies.
 Always dodge **twice** when you anticipate a Krait attack.
 As soon as someone reaches the end boss, use `/gg` to immediately resurrect there.
 </GridItem>
 </Grid>